 ||Written Notice of Academic Suspension

 A full course load will normally consist of four to five courses, 12 credits or more depending upon the student’s major and degree of academic preparedness.
-Students wishing to take more than the normal course load for their major during the second or subsequent semester may, provided they have maintained an average of 3.0 or better during the preceding semester, register for one additional course upon the recommendation and approval in the Counseling and Student Success Center.
+Students wishing to take more than the normal course load for their major during the second or subsequent semester may, provided they have maintained an average of 3.0 or better during the preceding semester, register for one additional course upon the recommendation and approval in the Student Success Center.
 All appeals regarding course load must be made to the Dean of Student Affairs.

 The substitution of a course requirement with another similar course must receive permission from the appropriate department chairperson, program coordinator or the Dean of Academic Affairs.
 A Course Substitution Form must be completed with the appropriate department chair or program coordinator’s signature.